Website refresh coming soon

 Council offers several ways to lodge your application and correspondence:

-Council will advise the relevant fees within 5 business days of receiving your checklist.
-We will also issue you with an application number which you should include with your final survey plan.
+Within 5 business days of receiving your checklist, Council will advise you of the relevant fees.
+We will also issue you with an application number.
+Include this number with your final survey plan.

 Step 2 – Make payment